AP Trophy: Bryant Trophy (1978–1989)

 A new traveling Associated Press Trophy was put into competition for the 1978 season.
 Following the death of the great coach in January 1983, this trophy was renamed the Paul W. "Bear" Bryant Trophy.
 This same name had previously been given to the AP trophy used from 1957–1965, upon it being won 3 times and retired by the coach's Alabama team.

 This Bryant trophy was retired by the University of Miami, which gained permanent possession after their 3 wins in 1983, 1987, and 1989.
 The trophy currently resides at the University of Miami Sports Hall of Fame.

 AP Trophy (1990–present)

 Since the conclusion of the 1990 season, the AP has annually awarded an individual Associated Press Trophy to the school that finishes No. 1 in the final AP Poll (signifying that team as the national champion in Division I-A / FBS).

 Winners

-The following teams have finished in the #1 spot in the final AP Poll of the season for college football:
+The following teams have finished in the No. 1 spot in the final AP Poll of the season for college football: